sashant/vnf-vpc-checkpoint1/README.md

 2. Ensure the following resources exist in your VPC Gen 2 environment
     - VPC
     - SSH Key
-    - VPC has a subnet
+    - VPC has 2 subnets
-    - _(Optional):_ A Floating IP Address to assign to the CP-gw instance post deployment
+    - _(Optional):_ 2 Floating IP Addresses to assign to the CP-mgmt and CP-gw instance post deployment

 ## Configuring your deployment values